-If you prefer a classic, natural looking leather belt over a hot pink or sky blue suede belt, or if you just want a durable, high-quality belt without having to wait weeks or months to get it and more weeks or months to break it in, the Rogue Ohio may just be the belt for you.
-Personally I think it’s flashy in it’s own right, and I’m glad someone still makes an “old school” belt like this.
+If you prefer a classic, natural looking leather belt over a hot pink or sky blue suede belt, or if you just want a durable, high-quality belt without having to wait weeks or months to get it and more weeks or months to break it in, the Rogue Ohio Belt may just be the belt for you.
+Personally I think it’s flashy in it’s own right, and I’m glad someone out there still makes an “old school” belt like this.

-Pioneer DS Powerlifting Belt by General Leathercraft
+Pioneer Powerlifting Belt by General Leathercraft

 Titan Longhorn Powerlifting Belt